adam-godel/adam-godel.github.io/content/about.md

 ---

 ## About Me
 I am a junior undergraduate studying mathematics and computer science at Boston University.
-While I am interested in a multitude of topics within my major, my main interest is quantum computing.
+While I am interested in a multitude of topics within my major, my main interests are quantum computing, distributed systems, and cryptography.
 I have worked on a handful of research projects for quantum computing companies as well as web projects for nonprofits.

 You can view my resume <a href="/files/Resume.pdf" target="_blank">here</a>.